DrSiemer/CodeMerger/README.md

 - **Select a project**
     - Click "Select project" to browse for a folder or choose one from your recent projects list
 - **Manage Files**
+    - A warning icon will appear in the top bar if new files are detected in your project.
+Click this or the "Manage Files" button to open the file manager.
     - In the "Manage Files" window, a tree of available files is shown on the left
+        - Newly detected files are highlighted in green for easy identification
         - Files listed in `.gitignore` are automatically hidden
         - Double-click a file or select it and click the button to add/remove it from the merge list
     - The "Merge Order" list on the right shows the files that will be copied